image of person Reviewing google analytics on a laptop

 Here Are Facts You Need to Know That May Stop You From Googling Your Own Business

 Two people searching the same word(s) may have different search results.
 While Google says they don’t necessarily “personalize” results in the way you might think, they do consider the context and intent of the searcher.
 For example, Google knows that you are in Plymouth, MN.
 It’s also figured out that you may often search for businesses and places.
 Google adjusts your search based on your location at any given time.
-So when you search for something in the future, you’re more likely to get results relevant to your current location.
-Add to this the prevalence and density of local search results, and what you see may differ quite a bit from your potential customer.
+So, when you search for something in the future, you’re more likely to get results relevant to your current location.
+Add to this the prevalence and density of local search results, and what you see may differ quite a bit from that of your potential customer.

 If you Google your business name, you’ve put yourself in a bad situation because your actions may send less positive information back to Google regarding your site’s quality.
 For example, if you Google yourself, see your website, and don’t click on it, you’ve told Google you are not relevant for that search.
 Ope!
 Let’s avoid that.